jjackson/commcare-connect/deploy/README.md

 Note: If you used a different profile name you will need to set the `AWS_PROFILE` environment variable to the profile name.

-## Updating Django Settings
+## Django Settings

+The Django settings (environment variables) are configured using in `config/deploy.yml` (see the `env` section).
+That file defines all the settings that are required.
+The values for the 'secret' settings are stored in 1Password and are extracted and added to the env file by Kamal when running `inv django-settings` (or `kamal envify`).

+Kamal uses a Ruby template (`.env.erb`) to extract the settings from 1Pasword.

-The Django settings are configured using the `deploy/roles/connect/templates/docker.env.j2` file.
-The plain text settings values are in the `deploy/roles/connect/vars/main.yml` file.
-Secrets are stored in the 1Password under the `Ansible Secrets` entry.
+Secrets are stored in the 1Password under the `Connect Secrets` entry.

 To update the Django settings:

 ```bash
 inv django-settings
 ```

+### Adding new settings

+1. Add the setting to the `config/deploy.yml` file.
+2. If it is a 'secret', edit the `Connect Secrets` entry in 1Password and add a 'text' or 'password' field with the name of the setting and it's value.
+3. Run `inv django-settings` to deploy the settings to the server.
+4. Deploy the app to have it pick up the new settings.

 ## Deploy